melodycho/antrea/docs/antrea-network-policy.md

 ### Behavior of *to* and *from* selectors

-There are six kinds of selectors that can be specified in an ingress `from` section or egress `to` section:
+There are seven kinds of selectors that can be specified in an ingress `from` section or egress `to` section:

 **podSelector**: This selects particular Pods from all Namespaces as "sources",